xcp-ng/xcp-ng-org/docs/guests.md

 * No need to reboot the VM even if the script asks to.
 That's an old message from back when it was needed to install a kernel module in addition to the management agent.
 We'll get rid of it at some point.
 * Eject the guest tools ISO

-#### Derived linux distributions
+#### Derived Linux distributions
-If your linux distribution is not recognized by the installation script but derives from one that is supported by the script, you can override the detection and force the tools to install by using:
+If your Linux distribution is not recognized by the installation script but derives from one that is supported by the script, you can override the detection and force the tools to install by using:
 ```
 bash /mnt/Linux/install.sh -d $DISTRO -m $MAJOR_VERSION
 ```